keptn-sandbox/keptn-in-a-box/README.md

 > ## ***🥼⚗ Spend more time innovating and less time configuring***

-# Keptn-in-a-Box (with Dynatrace Software Intelligence Empowered) 🎁
+# Keptn-in-a-Box (with Dynatrace Software Intelligence empowered) 🎁

 Keptn-In-A-Box is part of the automation for delivering Autonomous Cloud Workshops with Dynatrace.
 This is not a tutorial but more an explanation of what the shell file set up for you on a plain Ubuntu image.